thebear19/Hobby-playgrounds/README.md

 Playgrounds &amp; Mini project

 Welcome everyone to my repository.
 I have two main folders, an active and inactive folder.
 I created them in my free time.
-Currently, I focus on polygon art and machine learning.
+Currently, I focus on polygon art, game development and machine learning.

 For the first folder, it has contained mini programs and photos about what I'm interested and also some applications haven't completed.
 Next, the inactive folder has contained everything that I learned and tried since I was in a university.